HappyGnome/AdventOfCode2025/README.md

 # Commentary on solutions (Spoiler Warning!)

+Here are some brief discussions of the key points of the problems and mistakes I made solving them.
+Comments will be added about problems if/when time permits, and if I think of something worth mentioning.

 ## Day 1

 In [this](https://adventofcode.com/2025/day/1) simple puzzle, we are given a series of rotations (moves) of a dial, in 100ths of a turn.